Close

 Dividend Distribution Policy

-As a green initiative, the policy has been uploaded on the Company's website and can be accessed at https://www.bajajauto.com/investors/policies-codes.
-A copy of the policy will be made available to any shareholder on request by email.
+As a green initiative, the amended policy has been uploaded on the Company's website and can be accessed at https://www.bajajauto.com/investors/policies-codes

 Dividend

-The directors recommend for consideration of shareholders at the ensuing annual general meeting, payment of a dividend of RS 140 per equity share of RS 10 each (1400%) for the year ended 31 March 2022.
+The directors recommend for consideration of shareholders at the ensuing annual general meeting, payment of a dividend of H 140 per equity share of H 10 each (1400%) for the year ended 31 March 2023.

 The dividend recommended is in accordance with the principles and criteria as set out in the dividend distribution policy.